T-CAIREM/EducationResources/README.md

 ##  How to Use These Resources

-All materials in this repository are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-You are free to share, use, and adapt these resources for non-commercial purposes, as long as proper attribution is given to T-CAIREM.
+All materials in this repository are licensed under the Creative Commons Attribution-Non Commercial-ShareAlike 4.0 International License.
+You are free to share and use these resources for non-commercial purposes, as long as proper attribution is given to T-CAIREM.
+If modifications to the resources are made, please note this while giving attribution (ex: "resource adapted from T-CAIREM's...").

 Note: This repository is regularly updated.
-Ensure you're using the latest version of any resource.
+Ensure you're using the latest version of any resource."

 ##  Contact